cleverjobs/blazor-rag/README.md

 ## repo overview

-- frontend is a static chatbot ui hosted on nginx
+- frontend is a nextjs/react app
 - backend is a fastapi server with qdrant vector db
 - scripts are for data preparation
 - data contains raw and normalized data